saya6k/home-assistant-config/README.md

 ## Automations

 > [!TIP]
-> If you want to see automation details other than list, go to [Automations](./docs/config/automations)
+> If you want to see my automation details other than list, go to [Automations](./docs/config/automations.md)

 Name | Description
 -- | --